hackerhouse-opensource/Marble/README.md

 [Marble Framework (wikileaks)](https://wikileaks.org/ciav7p1/cms/page_14588467.html)

+Documentation can also be found in the `docs` folder which has been created from the link above.

 ## Malware Detected

 The following malware samples have been identified in the wild as using code components from the Marble Framework: